Want to boost your grades and productivity this year?

 When you’re in a better mood, it’s also a lot easier for you to focus on what you need to do.
 By not being distracted, you’re productivity levels can go through the roof.

 Now the great thing about happiness is it’s not like you are born happy or unhappy and that’s that.

-I realize for many students studying some subjects can be a painful and boring process.
-But I want you to consider that there are simple things you can do to boost your happiness/wellbeing and thereby boost your ability to learn information when you study.
+I realise for many students studying can be a painful and boring process.
+But I want you to consider that there are simple things you can do to boost your happiness/wellbeing and therefore boost your ability to learn information when you study.

-Here are several different things you can do:
+Here are several different things you can experiment with:

 1. Incorporate physical movement into your study breaks

 Exercise not only helps you to process the information you’ve just learnt but it can also help you to generate new ideas and work through problems if you’re stuck.

 A study at Stanford University found that walking (as opposed to sitting) increased creative outputs by 60%.
 The researchers concluded that if you need to come up with new creative ideas, then you should incorporate walks into your day.

 It’s best not to compare.
 Usually when you compare your grades, looks or circumstances to others, you just end up feeling bad (I know I do).

 Instead you want to aim to focus on your own performance and progress.
 As happiness researcher Sonya Lyubomirsky states: